Emily Hobhouse: Fawcett Commission

 When Hobhouse returned to England, she received criticism and hostility from the British government and the press.
 The British Liberal leader at the time, Sir Henry Campbell-Bannerman, denounced what he called the "methods of barbarism".
 The British government eventually agreed to set up the Fawcett Commission to investigate her claims, under Millicent Fawcett, which corroborated her account of the shocking conditions.
 However, Hobhouse was never acknowledged for her contribution in their report.

 Hobhouse returned to Cape Town in October 1901, but was not permitted to land, and was deported five days after arriving.
 The government agreed she should not be allowed back into the country.

 She felt she never received justice for her work.
 Early the next year Hobhouse went to Lake Annecy in the French Alps where she wrote the book The Brunt of the War and Where it Fell on what she had seen during the war in South Africa.

 Rehabilitation and reconciliation

-After the war Hobhouse returned to South Africa where to see the effects of the scorched earth policy.
+After the war Hobhouse returned to South Africa to see the effects of the scorched earth policy.
 With the help of Margaret Clark she decided to set up The Boer Home Industries with the first being in Philippolis and to teach young women spinning and weaving and lace making in 1908.
+Samples of the lace associated with the project can be found in the Anglo-Boer War Museum.

 Ill health, forced her to return to England in 1908.
 She travelled to South Africa again in 1913 for the inauguration of the National Women's Monument in Bloemfontein but had to stop at Beaufort West due to her failing health.

 Her speech, which focused on forgiveness, women's rights, the misuse of power and equal rights, was read on her behalf.
 Shortly afterwards she met Mahatma Gandhi in Cape Town.